gvwilson/teachtogether.tech/_chapters_en/motivation.md

 Emphasize that what matters is the rate at which they are learning, : not the advantages or disadvantages they had when they started.

-Encourage pair programmin
+Encourage pair programming,
+: but demonstrate it first so that learners understand the roles of driver and navigator.

-:- **Actively mitigate behavior that some learners may find intimidating,** e.g., use of jargon or "questions" that are actually asked to display knowledge.
+Actively mitigate behavior that some learners may find intimidating, : e.g., use of jargon or "questions" that are actually asked to display knowledge.

 At a higher level, committing to inclusive teaching may mean